FIRST-Tech-Challenge/FtcRobotController/README.md

 ### Breaking Changes
 * Non-linear (iterative) OpModes are no longer allowed to manipulate actuators in their `stop()` method.
 Attempts to do so will be ignored and logged.
-  * When an OpMode attempts to illegally manipulate an actuator, the Robot Controller will print a log message including the text `CANCELLED_FOR_SAFETY`.
+  * When an OpMode attempts to illegally manipulate an actuator, the org.firstinspires.ftc.teamcode.Robot Controller will print a log message including the text `CANCELLED_FOR_SAFETY`.
   * Additionally, LinearOpModes are no longer able to regain the ability to manipulate actuators by removing their thread's interrupt or using another thread.
 * Removes support for Android version 6.0 (Marshmallow).
 The minSdkVersion is now 24.
 * Increases the Robocol version.
-  * This means an 8.2 or later Robot Controller or Driver Station will not be able to communicate with an 8.1 or earlier Driver Station or Robot Controller.
+  * This means an 8.2 or later org.firstinspires.ftc.teamcode.Robot Controller or Driver Station will not be able to communicate with an 8.1 or earlier Driver Station or org.firstinspires.ftc.teamcode.Robot Controller.
   * If you forget to update both apps at the same time, an error message will be shown explaining which app is older and should be updated.
 * FTC_FieldCoordinateSystemDefinition.pdf has been moved.
 It is still in the git history, but has been removed from the git snapshot corresponding with the 8.2 tag.
 The official version now lives at [Field Coordinate System](https://ftc-docs.firstinspires.org/field-coordinate-system).
 * `LynxUsbDevice.addConfiguredModule()` and `LynxUsbDevice.getConfiguredModule()` have been replaced with `LynxUsbDevice.getOrAddModule()`.